Contrast-Security-OSS/docs/content/developer/sdk/java/BambooPlugin.md

 ### Running the build
 To run your build for the first time, you'll need to select the **Run** button and then in the dropdown select the **Run Plan** option.

 Once the build is finished, you can see if it passed or failed.
 To view the Contrast task details, look at the logs of the job to which the task is attached.
-In the example below, this is the default job.
-As is evident in the logs, the task only found two vulnerabilities that met your conditions, therefore the job passes.
+In the following example, this is the default job.
+As you can see in the logs, the task only found two vulnerabilities that met your conditions, therefore the job passes.

 <a href="assets/images/Bamboo_Result_Logs.png" rel="lightbox" title="Bamboo build logs"><img class="thumbnail" src="assets/images/Bamboo_Result_Logs.png"/></a>